-Second, investments in human capital can take the form of expenditures (in the form of school tuition, books, clothing or toys) or time (spent reading or teaching children, helping with homework or trips to museums and theaters).
-These different investments may generate different returns and respond to different incentives.
+books, clothing or toys) or time (spent reading or teaching children, helping with homework or trips to museums and theaters).
+These different investments may generate different returns6 and respond to different incentives.
 The opportunity cost of time spent in recreational or educational child care is market wage; children's goods can be acquired in the market.

 The desirability of social policies (e.g., cash transfers for families with children, free preschool school programs or food assistance programs) depends crucially on how well households can privately insure against idiosyncratic income shocks, which in turn depends on the access to financial markets.
 For example, if parents cannot secure the resources to invest in their children early in their life, effects of negative idiosyncratic shocks may be transferred to the following periods.
-Policies can be designed to overcome, at least partially, the effects of negative shocks.
+Policies can be designed to overcome, at least partially, the effects of negative shocks7.
 However, it is important to study empirically what actual households do when they receive income shocks for the effectiveness of policies.
 This paper is, to the best of my knowledge, the first attempt of evaluating how families respond to income shocks using data on changes in income, consumption, time dedicated to children and measures of child human capital.

-To study the link between income shocks and parental investments in children I construct a new panel data set combining information on income from the Children of the NLSY79 (CNLSY) with expenditures from CEX and time use measures from ATUS.
+To study the link between income shocks and parental investments in children I construct a new panel data set combining information on family income from the Children of the NLSY79 (CNLSY) with expenditures from CEX and time use measures from ATUS.
 I match multiple measures of parenting behavior, materialized in financial and time investments in children available across each child's life cycle and family characteristics on the CNLSY with expenditures and time use measures obtained from cross-sectional data.
-This method produces indexes that are interpretable in terms of uses of financial resources and time of parents.
+The method is based on the use of two data sets: (i) a primary data set where incomplete measures of investment in human capital are observed, (ii) an auxiliary data which contains both the incomplete and aggregated measures of investments.
+I, then, indexes that are interpretable in terms of uses of financial resources and time of parents.